Uber’s trading debut: who was (and wasn’t) at the opening bell – TechCrunch

 She was promoted to head up new mobility in June 2018.
 She’s responsible for the ramp-up and onboarding of additional mobility services, including public transit integration, scooters, car rentals and bikes.

-Other executives included Pierre-Dmitry Gore-Coty and Andrew MacDonald, both vice presidents and regional general managers at Uber as well as Jason Droege, a vice president who heads up Uber Eats.
+Other executives included Pierre-Dimitry Gore-Coty and Andrew MacDonald, both vice presidents and regional general managers at Uber, as well as Jason Droege, a vice president who heads up Uber Eats.

 Droege, who joined Uber in 2014, has the official title of head of UberEverything.
 This is the team that created the food delivery service Uber Eats, which now operates in 35 countries.